awsdocs/aws-iotanalytics-developer-guide/doc_source/work-with-iam.md

 ## AWS IoT Analytics resource\-based policies<a name="iam-resource-based-policies"></a>

 AWS IoT Analytics does not support resource\-based policies\.
-To view an example of a detailed resource\-based policy page, see [https://docs\.aws\.amazon\.com/lambda/latest/dg/access\-control\-resource\-based\.html](https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html)\.
+To view an example of a detailed resource\-based policy page, see [Using resource\-based policies for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html) in the *AWS Lambda Developer Guide*\.

 ## Authorization based on AWS IoT Analytics tags<a name="iam-tags"></a>